Football 4-3 Front Defense

 4-3 Front Defense

 The typical four-man defensive front consists of two defensive tackles and two defensive ends.
-In an “over” set, the nose guard will cover the weak-side gap between the center and guard (the “A” gap), while the defensive tackle will take the strong side B gap (in between the offensive guard and tackle).
+In an “over” set, the nose guard will cover the weak-side gap between the center and guard (the “A” gap), while the defensive tackle will take the strong side “B” gap (in between the offensive guard and tackle).

-In the Under, though, the Sam linebacker pushes up to the line of scrimmage to contain around the tight end.
-This often leads to what looks like a five-man defensive front, although the linebacker will still be in a 2-point stance (standing position).
+In a 4-3 Over Front, the linebackers align in a “Tan-Zero-Tan” formation, which is what a typical 4-3 would be expected to look like.
+In the Under, though, the Sam linebacker pushes up to the line of scrimmage to contain the tight end.
+This often leads to what looks like a five-man defensive front, although the linebacker will still be in a two-point stance (standing position).

 In the 4-3 Front, the four remaining defensive backs will almost always be two cornerbacks and two safeties.
-The defensive backs don’t have specific jobs inherent to the 4-3 like linebackers or defensive linemen do, but without them play will certainly break down for the defense.
+The defensive backs don’t have specific jobs inherent to the 4-3, like linebackers or defensive linemen do, but without them, play will certainly break down for the defense.